-Veteran defensive coordinator Jay Niemann returns for his third season running the Northern Illinois University defense.
+Veteran defensive coordinator Jay Niemann returns for his fifth season running the Northern Illinois University defense and coaching the safeties.

-In 2012, the NIU defense held five opponents to nine points or less, including a shutout of UMass en route to a second straight Mid-American Conference title and a berth in the 2013 Orange Bowl.
-The Huskie defensive unit totaled 40 sacks in 2012, second all-time in NIU history, with defensive end Alan Baxter leading the way with 9.5 which ties him for sixth on NIU's single season list.
+In 2012, the NIU defense held five opponents to nine points or less en route to a second straight MAC title and a historic berth in the 2013 Orange Bowl.
+The Huskie defensive unit totaled 40 sacks in 2012, second all-time at NIU.

-Niemann came to Northern Illinois after spending three seasons as co-defensive coordinator and secondary coach at Hardin Simmons University in Texas.
+Niemann came to NIU after spending three seasons as co-defensive coordinator and secondary coach at Hardin-Simmons University in Texas.
 During his tenure with the Cowboys, Niemann helped turn a defense that ranked last in the nation prior to his arrival into the No. 2 unit in the American Southwest Conference in 2009.
 He coached free safety Matt Warnish to All-American honors in 2008 and saw three of his defensive backs earn all-conference accolades from 2009-10.

 Niemann began his coaching career in 1985 at Western Washington where he coached the linebackers and special teams units while pursuing his master’s degree.
-He accepted the graduate assistant position at the University of Washington, working with the Huskies linebackers and defensive backs from 1986-88, and coached under UW legends Don James and Jim Lambright.
+He accepted the graduate assistant position at the University of Washington, working with the Husky linebackers and defensive backs from 1986-88, coaching under UW legends Don James and Jim Lambright.

 A graduate of Iowa State, Niemann played football for the Cyclones from 1979-82.
 He earned his master’s degree from Western Washington in 1988.
 Niemann and his wife, Lou Ann, have two sons, Ben and Nick.